puganinithepug/AI-Powered_Decision-Making/README.md

 # Game-Playing AI Agent: Optimized Decision-Making

-This is team-based higher-level coursework project.
+This is a team-based higher-level coursework project.
 This is a mirror repository of the original (see COMP424_Project).

-This project is an exploratory, competitive challenge to create the most effectve game-playing agent for the game Attax.
+This project is an exploratory, competitive challenge to create the most effective game-playing agent for the game Attax.
 Student agents were matched randomly against one another in Attaxx combat, testing the efficiency of decision-making algorithms and their implementations.

 **Attaxx Briefly:**

-_Attaxx is a game between two opponents (agents), played with a random game board of size N × N and two different colored sets of game pieces per player (in this case Blue aand Brown)._
+_Attaxx is a game between two opponents (agents), played with a random game board of size N × N and two different colored sets of game pieces per player (in this case Blue and Brown)._

-- The goal for each player is to place as many of its own pieces on the game board while miniming the presence of the opponent's pieces.
+- The goal for each player is to place as many of its own pieces on the game board while minimizing the presence of the opponent's pieces.
 - The game is over when one of the player's has no more pieces left to place on the board.
 - The winner is the player that outnumbers the other by the count of pieces present on the board when the game is over.
 _Agents can choose between two types of moves - duplication or jumping._
-- Duplication allows for the player to duplicate any piece, placing the new piece adjacent to the original piece (horizontally, vertcally or diagonally adjacent square), while the original piece remains in its initial square.
+- Duplication allows for the player to duplicate any piece, placing the new piece adjacent to the original piece (horizontally, vertically or diagonally adjacent square), while the original piece remains in its initial square.
 - Jumping allows for the player to move a piece 2 squares away from its original location, in the horizontal, vertical, or diagonal direction.
 - After the move has been taken, if there are any opponent pieces adjacent to the newly placed or relocated piece, they will be converted to the current player's color.

-Fundamentally, the Student agent is designed to minimally outperform a Random agent (every decision is random) and the Greedy Corners Agent - implements a greedy algorithm that focuses primarily on covering the corners of the game board with its pieces.
-Per requirements of inter-agent combat, the turn out time per decision step for the Student agent must also be under 2 seconds, this was a key design consideration during development.
+Fundamentally, the Student agent is designed to (minimally) outperform a Random agent (every decision is random) and the Greedy Corners Agent - implements a greedy algorithm that focuses primarily on covering the corners of the game board with its pieces.
+Per requirements of inter-agent combat, the turn out time per decision step for the Student agent must also be under 2 seconds - this was a key design consideration during development.

 **Agent Versions Developed:**